omegaml/omegaml/docs/source/guide/intro/install.rst

     om cloud login --userid USERID --apikey APIKEY

-Running omega|ml in JupyterLab, Jupyter Notebook
+Running omega-ml in JupyterLab, Jupyter Notebook
 ------------------------------------------------

-omega|ml is easy to integrate with JupyterLab and Jupyter Notebook.
-By default all notebooks are directly stored in the omega|ml :code:`jobs` store, so that all team members have direct access (no sharing or uploading required).
+omega-ml is easy to integrate with JupyterLab and Jupyter Notebook.
+By default all notebooks are directly stored in the omega-ml :code:`jobs` store, so that all team members have direct access (no sharing or uploading required).

 Alternatively, any existing Jupyter installation can be used as normal.
-Then omega|ml is run from the Terminal and from within your notebooks as any other Python module (see below).
+Then omega-ml is run from the Terminal and from within your notebooks as any other Python module (see below).

-Running omega|ml from the command line
+Running omega-ml from the command line
 --------------------------------------

-The cli command :code:`om` provides access to all of the core APIs of omega|ml:
+The cli command :code:`om` provides access to all of the core APIs of omega-ml:

 .. code:: bash